 Situated at an altitude of 1317 meters above sea level, with a capacity of 23,000 people, Dharamsala cricket stadium attracts tourists just for its backdrop and beauty.
 With the setting of the Dhauladhar range is operated by Himachal Pradesh Cricket Association.

 Since 2003 it has hosted many domestic encounters.
 It hosted its first ODI in January 2013, between India and England, despite bad weather.
-Due to its bad weather, the ryegrass is used in the stadium outfields that prevent the grass decaying in the temperature below ten degree.
+Ryegrass is used in the stadium outfields due to the bad weather conditions.
+It prevents the grass from decaying in temperature below ten degrees.